ClusterCockpit/cc-docker/README.md

 You can shutdown the containers by pressing `CTR-C`.
 Nothing is preserved!
 After shutting down the container everything is initialized from scratch.

-To reuse an existing Symfony tree at `./data/symfony` you may remove the environment variable `DOCKER_CLUSTERCOCKPIT_INIT` in the docker file.
+To reuse an existing Symfony tree at `./data/symfony` you may remove the environment variable `DOCKER_CLUSTERCOCKPIT_INIT` in `docker-composer.yml` file.